isid0re/SoloLeveling/README.md

 ### Usage
 1. After installation create your profile in the Kolbot D2Bot profile manager.
 The profile name will decide on the type of character to be made.
-1a.
-The profile needs to adhere to the following format PREFIX-SUFFIX: (for example, a hardcore classic ladder sorceress will be `HCCL-SORC` or a softcore expansion nonladder hammerdin will be `SCNL-PAL`).
+2. The profile needs to adhere to the following format PREFIX-SUFFIX: (for example, a hardcore classic ladder sorceress will be `HCCL-SORC` or a softcore expansion nonladder hammerdin will be `SCNL-PAL`).
 ```
 Prefix		Description		Suffix						Description
 HC/SC		Hardcore/SoftCore	ZON, SORC, NECRO, PAL, BARB, DRUID, SIN		Abbreviated character class names
 C		Classic
 NL/L		NonLadder/Ladder
 ```
-1b.
-The profile Info Tag box will need to have the final build selection for the character type chosen.
+3. The profile Info Tag box will need to have the final build selection for the character type chosen.
 Please refer to the respective Class.Sololeveling.js config file for build options.
-2. Ensure the Difficulty is set to HIGHEST.
+4. Ensure the Difficulty is set to HIGHEST.
-3. Use the D2BotSoloLevelingEntry.dbj entry script.
+5. Use the D2BotSoloLevelingEntry.dbj entry script.
-4. Click apply.
+6. Click apply.
-5. Run the Bot.
+7. Run the Bot.
+8. Enjoy.

 ### Contributing